imLinguin/comet/docs/steamdeck/USAGE.md

     - `path_to_comet`
         > Change the `path_to_comet` value after `=` (while keeping the `'` characters in tact) to the full file path of the `comet` binary.
 9. Start any game that has the shortcut script included (see step 7.) to play the game with achievement support!

+## Lutris

+If you want to use the same script with Lutris, modify it to include `--from-lutris` instead of `--from-heroic`

+Steps to add a script to Lutris game

+1. Right click on the game and click Configure
+2. Head over to `System options` and enable `Advanced` mode (next to save button)
+3. Scroll down into Game execution section and set the path to `comet_shortcut.sh` as Command prefix or Pre-launch script.

+> [!TIP]
+> Setting the script as Command prefix will allow Lutris to wait for both comet and game process.
+> Thus it's a recommended way